thirstycode/Raspi-output-catcher/README.md

 -	10:48:15 AM 05 03 --> some error with posting having username urvashirautela26
 ving username priyanka.chopra143
+-	08:19:54 AM 09 03 --> some error with posting having username disha.patani.updates
+-	08:19:46 AM 09 03 --> some error with posting having username urvashirautela26
+-	08:19:42 AM 09 03 --> posted with username angelinajolie143
+-	08:19:11 AM 09 03 --> some error with posting having username shraddha.kapoor.sweet
+-	08:19:08 AM 09 03 --> posted with username shraddha.kapoor.sweet
+-	08:18:38 AM 09 03 --> some error with posting having username manushi.chillar.insta
+-	08:17:54 AM 09 03 --> some error with posting having username kriti.sanon143
+-	08:17:10 AM 09 03 --> some error with posting having username realshrutihaasan
+-	08:17:02 AM 09 03 --> some error with posting having username tamannaah.143
+-	08:16:54 AM 09 03 --> some error with posting having username priyanka.chopra143
+-	08:16:52 AM 09 03 --> posted with username priyanka.chopra143
 -	11:53:58 PM 08 03 --> total users followed from kriti.sanon143 - 32
 -	11:53:47 PM 08 03 --> total users followed from manushi.chillar.insta - 225
 -	10:52:09 PM 08 03 --> some error with fetching total followers.